Deeply supervised salient object detection with short connections: Related Works

 \section{Related Works}

-Over the past two decades \cite{itti1998model}, an extremely rich set of saliency detection methods have been developed.
-The majority of salient object detection methods are based on hand-crafted local features \cite{itti1998model, klein2011center, xie2013bayesian}, global features \cite{cheng2015global, perazzi2012saliency, liu2011learning, jiang2013salient}, or both (e.g.,~\cite{borji2012exploiting}).
-A complete survey of these methods is beyond the scope of this paper and we refer the readers to a recent survey paper \cite{borji2015salient} for details.
-Here, we focus on discussing recent salient object detection methods based on deep learning architectures.
+Over the past two decades, an extremely rich set of saliency detection methods have been developed.
+The majority of salient object detection methods are based on hand-crafted local features \cite{itti1998model,xie2013bayesian,Qi2015}, global features \cite{cheng2015global,ChengSaliency13iccv,liu2011learning}, or both \cite{borji2012exploiting,WangDRFI2017}.
+A complete survey of these methods is beyond the scope of this paper and we refer the readers to recent survey papers \cite{borji2015salient,borji2014salient} for details.
+Here, we mainly focus on discussing recent salient object detection methods based on deep learning architectures.